Khodeza Emdad Lata

-Khodeza Emdad Lata is a Bangladesh Nationalist Party politician and a former member of the Bangladesh Parliament from a reserved seat.
+Khodeza Emdad Lata (খোদেজ়া এমদাদ লতা) is a Bangladesh Nationalist Party politician and a former member of the Bangladesh Parliament from a reserved seat.

 Career

 Lata was elected to parliament from a reserved seat as a Bangladesh Nationalist Party candidate in 2005.

 In March 2008, Lata joined with other members of parliament from the Awami League, Bangladesh Nationalist Party, and Jatiya Party to oppose a move by the neutral Caretaker government to evict them from NAM buildings, renamed to Sangsad Sadasya Bhaban in 2006.